 Active surveillance was originally proposed in Kuma Hospital in Kobe, and it is currently practiced by most endocrinologists and surgeons at the institution, but for making takes time, Ito, Yasuhiro, MD, Surgery Department at Kuma Hospital and his colleagues explain in their article, published in the April issue of "thyroid gland".

-"It is expected that this information will contribute to a more rapid adoption of active surveillance to other hospitals in Japan and around the world" - note, they said, adding that active surveillance as a management strategy recommended the Japan Association of Endocrine Surgeons / Japan Society of thyroid surgery in their guidelines in 2011.
+"It is expected that this information will contribute to a more rapid adoption of active surveillance to other hospitals in Japan and around the world", - they note, adding that active surveillance as a management strategy recommended the Japan Association of Endocrine Surgeons / Japan Society of thyroid surgery in their guidelines in 2011.